60 pc voting till 5 pm in second phase of UP polls | Politics

 60 pc voting till 5 pm in second phase of UP polls

-Uttar Pradesh recorded a voter turnout of over 60 per cent till 5 pm Monday in the second phase of the assembly elections with another hour to go before polling booths closed.Additional Chief Election Officer Brahma Dev Ram Tiwari said polling in the state had been peaceful till then.Polling across 55 assembly constituencies assembly in nine districts got off to sluggish start at 7 am due to the cold and fog at several places.
+Uttar Pradesh recorded a voter turnout of over 60 per cent till 5 pm Monday in the second phase of the assembly elections.The final turnout at the end of polling at 6 pm was not available till midnight with poll officials here saying they were in the process of compiling data from districts.Additional Chief Election Officer Brahma Dev Ram Tiwari said polling in the state had been peaceful.Polling across 55 assembly constituencies in nine districts got off to sluggish start at 7 am due to the cold and fog at several places.

 - Country: